The Masked Sayacas of Ajijic, Mexico

 These cross-dressing, flour-throwing masked characters chase kids through the cobblestone streets during the town's multi-week Carnival celebrations.

 Mexico is a land bursting with culture and traditions, some dating back thousands of years.
 Despite a constant bombardment of external influences, from Spanish invaders to its present-day neighbors to the north, the country’s customs remain a part of everyday life for many people, especially outside of the modern-day clamor of the city.
 Holidays such as Day of the Dead are nationally observed, but after six years of living in Mexico what I have found most interesting are the hundreds of local, mostly unknown traditions you’ll find in different towns across the country.

-The zayaco activities are still dominated by boys and young men, who naturally enjoy and augment the inherent roughhousing aspects of the events.
-Originally, girls were not permitted to participate either as a zayaco or as one of the kids who gets chased through the streets.
+The sayaca activities are still dominated by boys and young men, who naturally enjoy and augment the inherent roughhousing aspects of the events.
+Originally, girls did not participate either as a sayaca or as one of the kids who gets chased through the streets.
 But this has changed and girls and women can now do as they please.
 Fathers accompany their very young daughters in the many parades and older girls show up by themselves or with groups of amigas to take part in all the fun.

 Though traditions from different parts of Mexico might be unknown to each other, each one can still be recognized as being distinctly Mexican.
 Collectively they remind us that as a single country is able to unify itself through its diversity, in spite of the world’s many cultural differences we are all built from the same human stuff.